If youโ€™re looking for a certified translation for an official or legal document, youโ€™ll probably question how much it costs.

 Some language pairs are more in demand than others, and the cost of translation can vary depending on the level of demand.

-For example, translations from Spanish to English are typically more affordable than translations from less common languages, such as Russian or Arabic.
+For example, translations from Spanish into English are typically more affordable than translations from less common languages, such as Russian or Arabic.

 4. The Turnaround Time